qiyunzhu/woltka/doc/wol.md

 ```
 -  The parameter `-p 0.95` represents a sequence identity threshold of 95%, which is the recommended value for shotgun metagenomic data.

-This command is equivalent to (in case you prefer to run Bowtie2 directly):
+This command is equivalent to (in case you prefer to directly run Bowtie2 without SHOGUN):

 ```bash
 bowtie2 -x databases/bowtie2/WoLr1 -p 16 -f input.fa -S output.sam -k 16 --np 1 --mp "1,1" --rdg "0,1" --rfg "0,1" --score-min "L,0,-0.05" --very-sensitive --no-head --no-unal
 ```

 This step will generate a [SAM](https://en.wikipedia.org/wiki/SAM_(file_format)) format alignment file.

-The sequence alignment process has been automated in [Qiita](https://qiita.ucsd.edu/).
-If you use Qiita, the SAM file is ready for download.
-See [details](qiita.md).

 **Note**: You can also run Bowtie2 manually using your choice of parameters, or using other aligners and corresponding databases.
 Woltka is designed for flexibility.